-In the past, the debate on UG resembled a combat, with attackers and defenders.
-The Duhem-Quine thesis has taught us that a theory cannot be defeated like a mediaeval castle or refuted like a mathematical proof.37 Theoretical claims cannot be confirmed or falsified on their own, in isolation from surrounding hypotheses.
-These surrounding hypotheses can be modified in order to avert particular counter evidence in each case.
-Defenders of an empirical theory always can block each attack with (ad hoc) auxiliary assumptions.
-Theories are generally not defeated or refuted; they are left behind for a better theory.38
+In the past, the debate about UG resembled a combat, with attackers and defenders.
+However, the Duhem-Quine thesis has taught us that a theory cannot be defeated like a mediaeval castle or refuted like a mathematical proof.36 Defenders of an empirical theory always can block each attack with (ad hoc) auxiliary assumptions.
+Theories are generally not defeated or refuted; they are left behind for a better theory.37